 - Densuke from Dennou Coil plays a major role in the series, especially when he goes down fighting Nulls to protect Yasako.
 Can you resist his cuteness anyways?

 - Doogee from The Tibetan Dog is a Tibetan Mastiff who is tracking a giant beast that killed his owner, to which he succeeds in the end, being mortally wounded in the fight and then using his last powers to save his new owner from an avalanche.

-- Examples from The DC Universe:
+- Examples from The DCU:

 - Although rarely the focus of the story, Krypto the Superdog and Ace the Bat-Hound are essentially Canine Counterparts to Superman and Batman, respectively, and even wear little dog-styled costumes similar to their masters'!

 - Rex The Wonder Dog is a boat-driving, skydiving, cattle-roping, dinosaur-fighting, skiing, fishing, decorated World War II veteran/investigative reporter Gary Stu as a dog.
 He probably knows more skills than Batman and Mr. Terrific combined.
 He gained the ability to talk and joined an association of magical beings - after doing all of the above.

 - In 1948, the Golden Age Green Lantern got a canine sidekick named Streak the Wonder Dog, who became so popular that he ended up taking over the book from GL.
 Streak is generally regarded as the prototype for the later Rex the Wonder Dog.

 - Power Girl sees Krypto being cloned by Professer Ivo as a series of evil clones.
 It doesn't go the way he expected.
 Apparently, Max Lord gave Professor Ivo very strict instructions not to clone him.